Timeline - Greece's debt crisis

 November 4 - After intense pressure from European leaders, the government confirms it has dropped referendum plans.

-November 5 - Papandreou survives a parliamentary confidence vote, avoiding snap elections which would have torpedoed Greece's bailout deal.
+November 5 - Papandreou survives a parliamentary confidence vote in the early hours, avoiding snap elections which would have torpedoed Greece's debt crisis bailout deal.
+He suggests a coalition to save Greece from bankruptcy.

 November 6 - Papandreou seals a deal with the opposition to form a coalition to approve the bailout before early elections.
 Under the agreement, Papandreou will stand down.